 $1.3 Million Failure to Diagnose Heart Attack

-On November 20, 2018, a jury in Montgomery County Maryland awarded $1.3 million to clients of Schochor and Staton, P.A. against an emergency room physician for the wrongful death of their 23-year-old son.
+On November 20, 2018, a jury in Montgomery County Maryland awarded $1.3 million to clients of Schochor, Staton, Goldberg, and Cardea, P.A. against an emergency room physician for the wrongful death of their 23-year-old son.
 The family was represented by associates Jonathan Huddleston and partner Jonathan Goldberg.

 The Plaintiff was a 23-year-old Army Reservist who went to the emergency room with severe chest pain that developed after weightlifting.
 He arrived at approximately 9:00 pm and underwent an EKG that was interpreted as being abnormal and showing evidence of an infarction.
 By 10:30 pm, additional tests revealed that the Plaintiff had suffered tissue damage to his heart and he continued to experience pain after receiving morphine.
 The Plaintiff was not diagnosed with a heart attack and no cardiologist was contacted.
 A second EKG was interpreted as being abnormal and showing an infarct and he was found to have additional cardiac tissue damage.
 He also continued to have 10/10 chest pain after receiving multiple doses of morphine and nitroglycerine.
 A physician’s assistant finally diagnosed a heart attack at approximately 1:30 am.
 The emergency room physician spoke to a cardiologist at that time but did not communicate that information and did not ask him to come to the hospital on an emergent basis to evaluate the patient.
 Had that been done, a cardiac catheterization would have been emergently performed which would have revealed a blood clot in one of the coronary arteries caused by an injury to the artery likely from weightlifting.
 The Plaintiff would have been successfully treated.